Cable Liner: Guideway

 The automated people mover uses a self-supporting steel guideway.
 It is a light steel guideway, which is possible because of the use of lighter trains.
-The track consists of an I-beam which forms the running and guiding surface.
-The guideway superstructure is a steel framework construction.
+The track consists of I-beams which form the running and guiding surfaces.
+The guideway substructure is a steel framework.
 The guideway does not require heating in harsh winter conditions.
 Steel adapters between the steel truss guideway and the concrete columns allow height adjustments to compensate for ground settlements.
-The track can span more than 67 m (220 ft).
+The track can span more than 67 m between supports.

-Because the guideway superstructure is a steel framework construction and do not have a solid track base, platform screen doors are used at stations on the system.
+Because the guideway substructure is a steel framework and does not have a solid track base, platform screen doors are used at stations.